netskillzgh/rollo/README.md

         println!("Elapsed is {}", self.game_time.load().elapsed.as_millis());
     }

-    // Your GameTime will be update automatically. fn game_time(&'static self) -> Option<&'static AtomicCell<GameTime>> {
+    // Your GameTime will be updated automatically. fn game_time(&'static self) -> Option<&'static AtomicCell<GameTime>> {
         Some(&self.game_time)
     }